 A few weeks before school began, we made an appointment at the local Spex store for a routine eye exam.

-“Don’t worry,” I reassured Katie, as we waited to go into the little examining room behind the display cases filled with rows of glasses.
+“Don’t worry,” I reassured K, as we waited to go into the little examining room behind the display cases filled with rows of glasses.
 “I’m sure your eyes are okay.
 This will take ten minutes.
 Just read the letters on the screen.”

 Sixteen eye drops and two dilations later, we were referred to our third eye doctor, this one a pediatric eye specialist.
-Katie was diagnosed with amblyopia, commonly known as lazy eye.
-The eye doctor explained that Katie's brain was interpreting visual images from her right eye and ignoring her left eye.
+K was diagnosed with amblyopia, commonly known as lazy eye.
+The eye doctor explained that K’s brain was interpreting visual images from her right eye and ignoring her left eye.
 If the condition remained untreated, her left eye would become functionally useless and she would go blind in that eye.

-Katie was a trooper about the fact that she needed glasses.
+K was a trooper about the fact that she needed glasses.
 She picked out an adorable pair of very sophisticated glasses, and she willingly wears them every waking hour.
 She exclaims over how much easier it is to see, and she asks for her glasses first thing every morning.

 The Patch, however, is another story.
-Like many children with amblyopia, Katie needs to wear a patch over her good eye, because glasses alone have not improved the vision in her left eye.
+Like many children with amblyopia, K needs to wear a patch over her good eye, because glasses alone have not improved the vision in her left eye.
 By patching her right eye, we force her brain to use the left eye.

 The Patch has been a daily struggle for months.
-Katie hates it, despises it, detests it.
+K hates it, despises it, detests it.
 There are not words strong enough for her emotions.
 It has not gotten easier, as we had hoped.
 She has not grown used to wearing it.
 The Patch has become a metaphor for everything that hurts her.
 It opens her wounds instead of healing them.

 A typical daily Patch rant starts like this: “Mommy, I don’t want to wear it right now.
 Let’s do it later.
 After breakfast, after school, after dinner, after a million years.”